Support Us Button Widget

 First Methodist Church (now Old Stone Church Tower)

 While it’s no longer a full church, there still remains an old church steeple on Georgia Avenue that serves as a reminder of Chattanooga’s first Methodist church.
 Known by many as “Stone Church,” the now-historically marked church was one of the earliest stone buildings in Chattanooga.
-Fun fact: it also worked with city members to found UTCoriginally Chattanooga University — in 1886.
+Fun fact: It also worked with city members to found UTCoriginally Chattanooga University — in 1886.

 After growing in size for many years, First Methodist Church eventually joined Centenary Methodist Church to become what is now First-Centenary United Methodist Church.

 After merging in 1967, most of the stone church was demolished in 1977.
-At the remaining steeple is a sign that reads: “This tower, steeple and wall were part of the First Methodist Church started in 1881 and dedicated in 1885 by the congregation.
+At the remaining steeple is a sign that reads: “This tower, steeple, and wall were part of the First Methodist Church started in 1881 and dedicated in 1885 by the congregation.
 Worship services were held here until January 1967 when the congregation merged with Centenary Methodist Church.

 IMG_7764 (1)